 Sally Holland, Children’s Commissioner for Wales

 Bruce Adamson, Children and Young People’s Commissioner Scotland

-Koulla Yiasouma, Northern Irish Commissioner for Children
+Koulla Yiasouma, Northern Ireland Commissioner for Children and Young People

 The Rt.
 Reverend Dr. Steven Croft, The Lord Bishop of Oxford